 What is PowerShell used for in Windows 10?

 PowerShell is a task automation and configuration management framework from Microsoft.
 It is built in newer versions of Windows 10.
 It consists of a set of commands and scripting language.
 IT professionals and advanced users can use PowerShell in Windows 10 to automate the administration of Windows 10 OS and programs running in Windows 10.

 How to Open PowerShell in Windows 10 – 8 Ways

 How to open PowerShell on Windows 10?
 Below we introduce 8 ways to let you easily open Windows PowerShell or run PowerShell as administrator.

 Way 1.
 Run PowerShell with Windows + X Shortcut

-You can press Windows + X keyboard shortcut to open Power Users menu, and select Windows PowerShell to open it.
+You can press Windows + X keyboard shortcut to open the Power Users menu, and select Windows PowerShell to open it.
 To run Windows PowerShell as administrator, you can select Windows PowerShell (Admin).